Signal Transparency and THD Performance

 Overview

 The LF Audio SSA (Smart Signal Analyzer) is a passive, inline RCA accessory that sits between your signal source (DSP, head unit, or radio) and your amplifiers.
-It reads signal data in real time — providing statistics, clip detection, and integration with the WVC for automatic volume response — without modifying or degrading the audio signal passing through it.
+It reads signal data in real time, providing statistics and clip detection, without modifying or degrading the audio signal passing through it.

 This article documents the measured THD (Total Harmonic Distortion) and frequency response performance of the SSA, confirming its transparency in the signal chain.